Respect your playlist

 - Recurrent old( Older than a year)

-Dividing your music like this you could cover one hour playing 3 or more songs per group in one hour and still have gas and variety for the next hour.
-Usually, you can cover one hour with 15 to 20 songs, it all depends on the length of the songs and if you have sweepers and jingles between the songs.
+Dividing your music like this, you could cover one hour playing 3 or more songs per group in one hour and still have gas and variety for the next hour.
+Usually, you can cover one hour with 15 to 20 songs; it all depends on the songs’ length and if you have sweepers and jingles between the songs.